Swedish women's football team.

 Daniel Ståhl’s surname means ‘steel’ in Swedish – quite fitting for a discus thrower with both Olympic and World Championship golds in his baggage.

-At the 2020 Olympics in Tokyo, Japan – staged in 2021 – he arrived as the overwhelming favourite after finishing several seasons as the world number one.
+When Ståhl triumphed at the 2019 World Championships in Doha, he secured Sweden’s first World Championship gold in athletics on the men’s side since 2003.
+Then at the 2020 Olympics in Tokyo, Japan – staged in 2021 – he arrived as the overwhelming favourite after finishing several seasons as the world number one.
 And he delivered, with a winning throw already in the second round, 68.90 metres.

 At the 2023 World Championships in Budapest, Hungary, he faced more adversity and only sealed the gold on his final attempt, with a throw of 71.46 metres.